Phoenix Spousal Maintenance / Alimony Lawyers

 The term “alimony” is used in some states, while the term “spousal maintenance” is used in others.
 In Arizona we use the term spousal maintenance.

-At Bishop, Del Vecchio & Beeks Law Office, P.C. our attorneys will provide you with its opinions regarding spousal maintenance (whether we believe that you are entitled to it or whether you may need to pay it) during your consultation.
+At Bishop, Del Vecchio & Beeks Law Office, P.C. our attorneys will provide you with initial feedback regarding spousal maintenance (whether we believe that you are entitled to it or whether you may need to pay it) during your consultation.
 If you have any questions, or if you would like to inquire about our services pertaining to spousal maintenance, please call (602) 749-8500 to get in touch with one of our Phoenix spousal support attorneys or visit either of our two Valley locations in Phoenix and Tempe.

 Summary of Content

 - What is Spousal Maintenance?

 - Determining Payment Amount

 - Spousal Maintenance Practice Tips (for Attorneys)